You Give Love a Bad Name: Composition

-The melody of "You Give Love a Bad Name" was originally written for Bonnie Tyler under the title "If You Were a Woman (And I Was a Man)" with different lyrics commissioned by its producer Jim Steinman.
+The chorus tune of "You Give Love a Bad Name" was originally recorded by Bonnie Tyler under the title "If You Were a Woman (And I Was a Man)" with different lyrics commissioned by its producer Jim Steinman.
 Dissatisfied with its success in the US and the UK (which he attributed to reticence on the part of her label in promoting it), Desmond Child re-wrote the song with Jon Bon Jovi and Richie Sambora.

-The song is written in the key of C minor and has a tempo of 123 BPM.

-The album version of the song ends with the title being repeated until it fades.

-Upon the release of the Ava Max song "Kings & Queens", comparisons were drawn with that song, "You Give Love a Bad Name" and "If You Were a Woman (And I Was a Man)", and reviews highlighted Desmond Child's credit as a songwriter for "Kings & Queens".
+Upon the release of the Ava Max song "Kings & Queens" in 2020, comparisons were drawn with that song, "You Give Love a Bad Name", and Bonnie Tyler's "If You Were a Woman (And I Was a Man)", and reviews highlighted Desmond Child's credit as a songwriter for "Kings & Queens".

 Reception

 Cash Box called it a "jackhammer single" that could push Bon Jovi to massive success and said that "Jon Bon Jovi’s grinding vocal and the anthemic production spell A-O-R." Billboard called it "hard rock, raspy and aggressive."

-In a retrospective analysis, Chris Molanphy expressed his disgust at the song for being spiteful and derisive in its lyrics, and calling them "sub-Meat Loaf" (Meat Loaf being best known for his work with Steinman).
+In a retrospective analysis, Chris Molanphy expressed his disgust at the song, calling its lyrics "sub-Meat Loaf" (Meat Loaf being best known for his work with Steinman).
 However, he did credit it for introducing the genre of hair metal to the mainstream.
 He also noted in another commentary how the song shared many similarities with Steinman's songs due to Child's involvement, saying "Steinman might as well have [produced it]", due to Child using devices such as its verbose title and anthemic chorus, likening it to "'Bat Out of Hell' infused with Aqua Net".
+It was placed at No. 20 on VH1's list of the "100 Best Hard Rock Songs".

 Music video

 The music video for the song used all-color concert footage (the only all-color video song from Slippery When Wet) and photogenic shots primarily of Jon Bon Jovi, as well as other band members in concert.
 This video was filmed at the Olympic Auditorium in Los Angeles, California.
 Bon Jovi was now being managed by Doc McGhee, who realized that Bon Jovi needed a video for MTV.
 Doc hired video director Wayne Isham, who had directed videos for Doc's other band, Mötley Crüe.
 The two bands were competitive with each other and Mötley Crüe felt betrayed that Wayne would direct one of Bon Jovi's videos.
 Wayne had the band's name painted on the stage and made sure that the band did not see it until they began shooting.

-Bon Jovi had been opening for 38 Special, but became a headlining act after the video debuted.
+Bon Jovi had been opening for 38 Special but became a headlining act after the video debuted.